 Back in May at Google’s annual IO developer event the company announced what could be the biggest news for Android and Chrome OS in years.
 After rumors in April, Google officially confirmed the Google Play Store and nearly 1.5 million Android apps are coming to Chromebooks everywhere.
-Here are all the details, and what you need to know.
+Now that multiple Chromebooks run Android apps, here’s what owners need to know.

 In 2011 the first Chromebook running Google’s cloud-based Chrome OS was released, and they’ve been gaining steam ever since.
-In fact, recently we learned that Chromebooks have passed the Macbook and are now the #2 most sold computers of Q1 of 2016.
-To make things even better, users will soon be able to do a lot more on them.
+In fact, recently we learned that they’ve passed the MacBook and are now the #2 most sold computers of Q1-Q2 of 2016.
+To make things even better, now we can run Android apps.

-Google mentioned running Android apps on Chrome OS way back in 2014, but it never happened.
+Google mentioned this idea way back in 2014, but it never happened.
 Fast forward to now, and that dream is finally becoming a reality.
 Turning many powerful budget laptops into very capable machines that have a lot more to offer and access to over a million apps.

 The company built Chrome OS as a fast, simple and secure operating system for manufactures to create cheap laptops for millions of users to enjoy, and that’s exactly what’s happening.
 Most run off hardware found inside a smartphone, offer big 11, 13, or 15-inch displays at a low price point.
 Often times costing around $199 or $299.